soffes/GradientView/Readme.markdown

 ## Installation

-Simply add the files in the `GradientView.swift` to your project.
+Simply add the files in the <GradientView/GradientView.swift> to your project.
+Gradient View also supports installation with [Carthage](https://github.com/Carthage/Carthage).